jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 #Developing an IBM Bluemix application in Node.js with the web IDE

-Last modified: 21 January 2015
+Last modified: 10 February 2015

 In this tutorial, you use IBM® Bluemix™ DevOps Services to develop an application in the cloud and deploy it to [IBM® Bluemix™][1].

 ---
 ##Start by using a sample project

 Start with the sample project, [Sentiment Analysis App][2].
 This app is a hosted Node.js Git project.
 You need your own copy of the project, which you can get by forking the project.

 On the sample project's Overview page, click **FORK PROJECT**.